-Architectural & Engineering Design
+Architectural & Engineering Design Courses (AEDD)

-AEDD-100 Print Reading
+AEDD 100 Print Reading 3 cr.

 This course introduces the concepts of technical drawing, measurement, scale, format, and how they are applied to reading drawings in the fields of mechanical, architectural, civil, structural, and electrical.
 The relationship between the intent of the drawings, trade practices, ASME standards, and the ability to extract and utilize information found on various kinds of drawings will be stressed.